Motor–generator: Motor–generators used to increase ride-through

 Motor–generators have even been used where the input and output currents are essentially the same.
-In this case, the mechanical inertia of the M–G set is used to filter out transients in the input power.
-The output's electric current can be very clean (noise free) and will be able to ride-through brief blackouts and switching transients at the input to the M–G set.
+In this case, the mechanical inertia of the MG set is used to filter out transients in the input power.
+The output's electric current can be very clean (noise free) and will be able to ride-through brief blackouts and switching transients at the input to the MG set.
 This may enable, for example, the flawless cut-over from mains power to AC power provided by a diesel generator set.

-The motor–generator set may contain a large flywheel to improve its ride-through; however, consideration must be taken in this application as the motor–generator will require a large amount of current on re-closure, if prior to the pull-out torque is achieved, resulting in a shut down.
+The motor–generator set may contain a large flywheel to improve its ride-through; however, consideration must be taken in this application as the motor–generator will lose speed and may draw a large current when power returns or the circuit-breaker is re-closed.
+If the speed loss is excessive (the power outage is too long), the re-closure current will trip the protection circuit-breakers, resulting in a shut down.
 The in-rush current during re-closure will depend on many factors, however.
-As an example, a 250 kVA motor generator operating at 300 ampere of full load current will require 1550 ampere of in-rush current during a re-closure after 5 seconds.
+As an example, a 250 kVA motor–generator operating at 300 ampere of full load current will require 1550 ampere of in-rush current during a re-closure after 5 seconds.
 This example used a fixed mounted flywheel sized to result in a 1/2 Hz per second slew rate.
 The motor–generator was a vertical type two-bearing machine with oil-bath bearings.

 Motors and generators may be coupled by a non-conductive shaft in facilities that need to closely control electromagnetic radiation, or where high isolation from transient surge voltages is required.